Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Begin the installation and accept the `Nexus Mods API request` when prompted.
 - If you are not a Nexus Mods premium user, manually click download on each mod.
-- When complete, Wabbajack will display a green, confirmatory `Installation Complete` notification.
+- When complete, Wabbajack will display `Finished Installing Uranium Fever` at the top.
 - Close Wabbajack. **DO NOT** select the `Create Desktop Shortcut` option.

 :::danger Red `INSTALLATION FAILED` Notification